iann0036/iamfast/README.md

 ## About

-This is an issues-only repo for **iamfast**, a toolset which generates AWS IAM policies from application code.
+This is an issues-only repo for **iamfast**, a toolset which generates IAM policies from application code.

 ## Installation